Piera-Nyaga/Piera-Nyaga/README.md

 - 👋 Hi, I’m @Piera-Nyaga
-- 👀 I’m interested in web development
+- 👀 A data quality analyst working with databricks, dbt, sql, and python to ensure data quality in systems.
-- 🌱 I’m currently learning python and django full stack web development
+- 🌱 I’m currently learning data visualizations using Grafana and Tableau.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on all things data
 - 📫 How to reach me: nyagapiera99@gmail.com

 <!---